-consult with the state office neurodevelopmental specialist;
+consult with the state office neurodevelopmental specialist; and

-obtain approval from the VR supervisor; and

 document the justification in an RHW case note

 Hours that are completed for a Pre-ABA Needs Determination or an assessment are not included in the 60-hour limit.

 Billable direct hours may include direct intervention that is provided either individually, in a group setting, or both, but are not to exceed 60 hours.